tolusophy/Impact-of-Optimizers/README.md

 <!-- ![image](https://user-images.githubusercontent.com/45424924/187153890-d596b6ce-9aa4-4623-bb8d-f0c13b1c01d1.png)![image](https://user-images.githubusercontent.com/45424924/187153930-f74b5401-f593-45de-b65a-58647ae99f77.png)![image](https://user-images.githubusercontent.com/45424924/187153977-398ee546-cbf1-4041-8a28-937a1cb18e42.png)![image](https://user-images.githubusercontent.com/45424924/187154022-e95b30e4-1483-453e-96da-d9445aac9deb.png) -->

-From the presented results, I thought that RMSProp and Adam were too poor when used with AlexNet (since RMSProp's loss was all over the place, and though Adam was stable, it wasn't converging).
-So, I tried decreasing their learning rates to 1e-5 and retrained them, and I got these results:
+<p align="justify"> From the presented results, I thought that RMSProp and Adam were too poor when used with AlexNet (since RMSProp's loss was all over the place, and though Adam was stable, it wasn't converging).
+So, I tried decreasing their learning rates to 1e-5 and retrained them, and I got these much better results: </p>

 <img src="https://github.com/Ti-Oluwanimi/Impact-of-Optimizers/blob/main/plots/ALEXNET%20-%20RMSPROP%20(1e-3)%20and%20RMSPROP%20(1e-5).png" width="500">  <img src="https://github.com/Ti-Oluwanimi/Impact-of-Optimizers/blob/main/plots/ALEXNET%20-%20RMSPROP%20(1e-3)%20and%20RMSPROP%20(1e-5)%20(1).png" width="500">  <img src="https://github.com/Ti-Oluwanimi/Impact-of-Optimizers/blob/main/plots/AlexNet%20-%20ADAM%20(1e-3)%20and%20ADAM%20(1e-5).png" width="500">  <img src="https://github.com/Ti-Oluwanimi/Impact-of-Optimizers/blob/main/plots/AlexNet%20-%20ADAM%20(1e-3)%20and%20ADAM%20(1e-5)%20(1).png" width="500">

+# Conclusion
+I also carried out more experiments (changed lr for SGD to 1e-1 on LeNet and got a much better result), but these experiments are not enough for standard conclusions.
+However, my observations from the few conducted experiments are listed below:

+SGD: Not Recommended!
+While it is sure to converge, it normally takes its time to learn.
+What the SGDM or Adam could learn in 50 epochs, the SGD will learn it in about 500 epochs.
+However, there is a good chance that you can get some decent results when you start with a big learning rate (i.e., 1e-1).
+You can also use if you have enough time to wait for convergence, else, stay away.

+SGDM: Recommended!
+This optimizer has given the best results in the experiments.
+However, it might not work well if the starting learning rate is low.
+Otherwise, it is converges fast, and also helps the model’s generalizability.
+Totally recommended!

+Adagrad: Recommended!
+From the experiments, it could be said that this optimizer is the worst to use especially when you are using a small model like LeNet on complex datasets.
+However, in deeper networks, it could give good results, but optimal performance isn’t guaranteed.

+RMSProp: Recommended!
+This optimizer has also given very good performance.
+When used with a lower learning rate, it could give better performances.
+Asides the performance, it’s converging speed is high, and we can see the reason why it is being used sometimes in production sectors (industry).

+Adam: Recommended!
+According to some experts, Adam learns all patterns including the noise in the train set, and therefore it is fast to converge.
+However, in the experiments above, we can see that it doesn’t converge as well as the SGDM, but it converges and learns fast.
+Also, I could bet that its performance on bigger datasets (which would of course contain more noise) will be better than the other optimizers discussed above.